 Traditional Napoletana pizza with San Marzano tomato, Cetara anchovies, Sicilian capers, Gaeta black olives, basil, and Coratina EVOO – no cheese

-Long fermentation is one of the quiet foundations behind Roman pizza’s signature texture — crisp on the outside, light inside, structured without feeling heavy.
-At 170 Grammi, fermentation isn’t a marketing phrase.
-It’s a deliberate technical decision that shapes how every pizza eats.
+Long fermentation is one of the quiet foundations behind Roman pizza’s signature texture: crisp on the outside, light inside, structured without feeling heavy.
+At 170 Grammi, fermentation isn’t a buzzword.
+It’s a deliberate technical decision that shapes how every pizza eats—slice after slice.

-In Roman pizza, fermentation typically lasts far longer than many commercial doughs.
-That extended time allows the dough to:
+In Roman pizza, fermentation typically runs far longer than many commercial doughs.
+The goal is not to make dough rise quickly.
+The goal is to let it evolve gradually.

 • Develop deeper flavour